The-OpenROAD-Project/micro2022tutorial/content/0-prep.md

 {% include alert.html text="If using this option, be sure you have at least 14 GB free disk space (20 recommended)." align="center" color="warning" %}

+{% include alert.html text="Virtual machine username: **user** password: **openroad**" align="center" color="info" %}

+#### x86_64 Hosts (Windows, Linux, MacOS)
+##### Install Virtual Machine Software

-You may install any virtual machine which supports `.ova` files.
-Some options include:
+If setting up **prior to the tutorial**, you can download any virtual machine which supports `.ova` files.
+Some options
+include:

 * [Oracle VirtualBox](https://www.virtualbox.org)
 * [VMWare Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html)

-Virtual machine files and VirtualBox installers will be provided at the tutorial via USB 3.0 drives.
-We recommend installing virtual machine software beforehand to save time!

-#### Install Virtual Machine Software
-**Before the tutorial**: Visit one of the aforementioned sites to download and run an installer.
+Download and run the appropriate installer for your system.

-**At the tutorial**: The flash drive will contain several versions of VirtualBox.
+If setting up **at the tutorial**, we will provide USB 3.0 flash drives which contain several versions of VirtualBox.
 Find the one suitable for your OS and run the installer.

 Some OSs may require you to enable hardware virtualization (if not already) and restart your computer.

-#### Import Virtual Appliance
+##### Import Virtual Appliance
-1. Open VirtualBox and navigate to *File > Import Appliance...*
+1. Start VirtualBox and navigate to *File > Import Appliance...*
-2. Select the `openroad-tutorial-micro2022.ova` file from your flash drive
+2. Select `images/x86_64/openroad-tutorial-micro2022.ova` from your flash drive and select "Next".
 3. Alter any default parameters for your virtual machine.
-Note: We recommend at least 4 GB RAM and 4 processors, but no more than 3/4 of your total system RAM or processors.
-Lubuntu may have trouble booting with only 1 processor.
+We recommend at least 4 GB RAM and 4 processors, but no more than 3/4 of your total system RAM or processors.
+The VM OS (Lubuntu) may have trouble booting with only 1 processor.
+4. Select "Import" and wait for the process to finish.

-#### Launch the Virtual Machine
+##### Launch the Virtual Machine
-1. Select `openroad-tutorial-micro2022` from your list of virtual machines and press Start.
+1. Select `openroad-tutorial-micro2022` from your list of virtual machines and press "Start".
 2. Allow a few minutes for the virtual machine to boot into Lubuntu.
 Warnings during boot can be ignored.
+3. If needed, the username is **user** and the password is **openroad**.

+#### arm64 Hosts (MacOS)
+##### Install Virtual Machine Software

+If setting up **prior to the tutorial**, you can download and install [UTM](https://mac.getutm.app).
+The provided `.dmg` is free and equivalent to the App Store version.

+If setting up **at the tutorial**, we will provide USB 3.0 flash drives which contain the installer for UTM.

+##### Import Virtual Appliance
+1. Copy `images/arm64/openroad-tutorial-micro2022.utm.bz2` from the flash drive to your local disk.
+2. Extract the image.
+In terminal, you can use `tar -xf openroad-tutorial-micro2022.utm.bz2`.
+3. Start UTM, then drag and drop `openroad-tutorial-micro2022.utm` onto the window.

+##### Launch the Virtual Machine
+1. Press the "play" icon on the openroad-tutorial-micro2022 virtual machine
+2. Allow a few minutes for the virtual machine to boot into Lubuntu.
+Warnings during boot can be ignored.
+3. If needed, the username is **user** and the password is **openroad**.

 #### Test the Toolchain
 1. Open QTerminal